Overview of Data Loading¶

 Data Loading Process¶

-As illustrated in the diagram above, data loading is performed in two, separate steps:
+Data loading is performed in two, separate steps:

 Use the COPY INTO table command to load the contents of the staged file(s) into a Snowflake database table.